Fintech

 How Is Embedded Finance Regulated to Protect Consumers?

 Key Takeaway: Consumer protections in embedded finance flow through the licensed sponsor bank, not the platform.
-The CFPB’s larger participant rule now directly supervises large fintechs — covering firms processing more than 5 million transactions annually.
+The CFPB’s larger participant rule now directly supervises large fintechs, covering firms processing more than 5 million transactions annually.

 Where Is Embedded Finance Headed Next?

-According to McKinsey’s embedded finance analysis, platforms that embed financial services generate 2–5 times more revenue per user than those that do not.
-This economic incentive guarantees continued expansion.
-Payroll embedding — where employers offer savings accounts, insurance, and micro-loans directly inside HR platforms — is already scaling with companies like Gusto and Rippling.
+According to Deloitte (2025), embedded banking service revenue is projected to reach $45 billion globally by 2030.
+This economic incentive ensures continued growth.
+Payroll embedding, where employers offer savings accounts, insurance, and micro-loans inside HR platforms, is already scaling with companies like Gusto and Rippling.

 Frequently Asked Questions